 Advantages and Disadvantages

-Some advantages and disadvantages of a foreclosure by power of sale include:
+Some advantages and disadvantages of foreclosure by power of sale include:

-- While the process involves less court oversight than foreclosure by judicial sale, foreclosure by the power of sale is often subject to judicial review at some point, if issues about title need to be resolved by the court.
-These would include actual defects in the deed, and the priority of various lien holders and lessees on the property.
+- Foreclosure by power of sale is often subject to judicial review if title issues need to be resolved by the court.
+This includes actual defects in the deed and disputes regarding the priority of various lien holders and lessees on the property.

-- In many jurisdictions, the mortgage holder is prohibited from seeking a deficiency judgment if the holder chooses to sell the property through extra-judicial means.
+- In many jurisdictions, the mortgage holder is prohibited from seeking a deficiency judgment if they sell the property through extrajudicial means.

-- The mortgage form itself must generally allow for the power of sale in order for this type of foreclosure to take place.
+- The mortgage loan document itself must include a power of sale clause in order for this type of foreclosure to take place.

 - A foreclosure by the power of sale cannot take place if the mortgage is in the form of an absolute deed.

 Deed of Trust and Foreclosure by Power of Sale